ericcornelissen/npm-updatedt/README.md

 An experimental tool for updating transitive npm dependencies.

+## Archived note

+This project has been archived as it turns out everything I can think of to implement is already supported by npm through the [`npm update`] command.
+If you found your way here, check it out instead.

 ## Idea

 The idea behind this tool is to make it easy to update your project's transitive